Assessing the Need

 Expanding Our Role

-As part of its new role as the single-point-of-contact agency for upper East Tennessee, CCAHT was tasked with opening a safe house for survivors in Knoxville.
+As part of its role as the single-point-of-contact agency for upper East Tennessee, CCAHT was tasked with opening a safe house for survivors in Knoxville.
 Up to this point, the only beds for survivors of human trafficking were located in middle Tennessee.

 We are uniting and equipping our community to end modern-day slavery.